PowerDMS/File-Picker-Sample-Implementations/README.md

 ## Overview

-The File Picker is implemented as an IFrame, with the contents hosted at `https://filepicker.powerdms.com`.
+The File Picker is implemented as an iFrame, with the contents hosted at `https://filepicker.powerdms.com`.

-There is a small initialization script and stylesheet that must be referenced on the consuming page to create and cleanup the IFrame.
-The initialization script will add a function called `initializePowerDmsFilePicker` to the `window` which will create the IFrame.
+There is a small initialization script and stylesheet that must be referenced on the consuming page to create and cleanup the iFrame.
+The initialization script will add a function called `initializePowerDmsFilePicker` to the `window` which will create the iFrame.
 The consuming page must have a button that will call this function.

 The function `initializePowerDmsFilePicker` accepts a configuration object.
 One of the properties of this object is a function `onFileSelected` which is called when the user selects a PowerDMS document.
 When `onFileSelected` is called, the File Picker will pass information back to the consuming page, including the URL to use to get the file contents from the PowerDMS API.
 (See [link below](#See-also) for more details on the API.)

+To see sample implementation code of the PowerDMS File Picker in further detail, visit our sample implementation [HTML](/aspnetcore/FilePickerSample/wwwroot/index.html) and [JavaScript](/aspnetcore/FilePickerSample/wwwroot/js/site.js) files.

 ## How to integrate